lschierer/EvonyTKRTips.sst/src/content/docs/svs/next_steps.md

   * 2x on his boots
   * 2x on his armor
   * you can do 4x on one piece here and 4x on the other piece in the previous section.
+  * You may choose to devote anywhere between six and eight lines (four for the boots, four for the armor) to mounted instead of four and four.
 * 1700+ mounted HP
   * 2x on his helmet
   * 2x on his leg armor